wtnwin111/interview/src/com/interview/flag/README.md

         To solve,
             1. always encode 'x' in the original input as [n]xx unless it's the last char to avoid ambiguity.
             2. count the occurrences, if occurrences < 3, no need to encode to [n]x[c] pattern, since no shorter.

+23. Having a function of hit(), write a function getHitsInLastSecond(), getCountInLastMinute() and getHitsInLastFiveMinute() to return how many times of hit() be called in last 1 second, in last 1 minutes and in last 5 minutes.

+    *HINT: create a CyclicBuffer with capacity of 5 * 60 seconds and precision at 500 million seconds, it provide an append() method to add a hit record in and get(secondBeforeNow) to get previous secondBeforeNow hit count. so in hit() call append(1), and getHitsInLastSecond() call append(0) and get(0) - get(1).*

+        In the implementation of CyclicBuffer, in order to make count = get(0) - get(second before now), need fill the gap between last call and current call with the count number.
+So create a Timer, record lastTime, and provide diff() method to get the gap in second, append(0), will get a new value based on end, and fill the gap between end to now with the new count value.
+        When call getHitsInLast***(), need call append(0) before get(0) - get(*) to shift end to current now.

 #F